 The short-term effects of cannabis can also vary based on your method of consumption.
 If you smoke cannabis, you’ll feel the effects within minutes.
-But if you orally ingest something, such as a capsule, tincture, or food item, it may be several hours before you feel anything.
+But if you orally ingest cannabis, such as in a capsule or food, it may be several hours before you feel anything.

 In addition, cannabis often comes in different strains.
 These are loose categories used to indicate the effects of different cannabis products.
 Here’s a primer on some common strains and their potential effects.

-According to this review, people who start using cannabis in their teens tend to have more memory and learning problems than those who didn’t use cannabis in their teens.
+According to this research, people who start using cannabis in their teens tend to have more memory and learning problems than those who don’t use cannabis in their teens.
 But it’s unclear if these effects are permanent.

 People who start using cannabis in their teens may also have a higher risk for mental health issues later in life, including schizophrenia.
 But experts still aren’t sure how strong this link is.